-The fee is to pay for a license that permits the funeral home to have music performed on its premises or wherever it holds funeral services, whether it is performed live, through recorded music over CDs, DVDs, and cassettes, or by music-on-hold.
+The fee is to pay for a license that permits the funeral home to have music performed on its premises or wherever it holds funeral services, whether it is performed live, through recorded music over CD, DVD, MP3, online subscription services like Pandora, Spotify, and Amazon Music, or by music-on-hold.
 Without a license, a funeral home that allows music to be performed at its facility commits a violation of federal copyright law.

 You need three licenses.
 The music license is granted to a funeral home location.
 Since you have three funeral home locations, you need three licenses.